 - a.
-The Tier A MS4 NJPDES Permit applies to all areas of New Jersey as follows: - This permit applies to all municipalities assigned to Tier A under N.J.A.C.
-7:14A-25.3(a)1.
-Tier A Municipalities are generally located within the more densely populated regions of the state or along or near the Atlantic coast. - ii.
-On a case-by-case basis, the Department may use this permit to regulate municipalities assigned to Tier B under N.J.A.C.
-7:14A-25.3(a).
-As used in this permit, the term "Tier A Municipality" includes Tier B Municipalities that seek or obtain authorization under this provision of this permit. - b.
-This permit applies to the owner or operator of the Municipal Separate Storm Sewer System (MS4) meaning the Tier A Municipality.
+The Tier B MS4 NJPDES Permit applies to all areas of New Jersey as follows: - i.
+This permit applies to all municipalities assigned to Tier B under N.J.A.C.
+7:14A-25.3(a)2.
+Tier B Municipalities are generally located in more rural areas and in non-coastal regions. - b.
+This permit applies to the owner or operator of the Municipal Separate Storm Sewer System (MS4) meaning the Tier B Municipality.
 The owner or operator is responsible for ensuring compliance with this permit. - c.
-The short title of this permit is the "Tier A MS4 NJPDES permit."
+The short title of this permit is the "Tier B MS4 NJPDES permit."

-2. Authorized Discharges Under the Tier A MS4 NJPDES Permit
+2. Authorized Discharges Under the Tier B MS4 NJPDES Permit

 - a.
 Eligible Stormwater Discharges Except as provided in Part II.C.3 below, this permit authorizes all new and existing stormwater discharges to surface water and groundwater from: - i.
 Small MS4s (as defined at N.J.A.C.
-7:14A-1.2) owned or operated by Tier A Municipalities; and - ii.
-Municipal maintenance yards and other ancillary operations (see Part IV.B.5.c) owned or operated by Tier A Municipalities.

-- Eligible Non-Stormwater Discharges Except as identified in Part II.C.3.e below, the following new and existing non-stormwater discharges from small MS4s owned or operated by Tier A Municipalities and from Municipal maintenance yards and other ancillary operations (see Part IV.B.5.c) owned or operated by Tier A Municipalities are eligible for authorization under this permit: - i.
-Potable water line flushing and discharges from potable water sources, excluding the discharge of filter backwash and first flush water from potable well development/redevelopment activities utilizing chemicals in accordance with N.J.A.C.
+7:14A-1.2) owned or operated by Tier B Municipalities. - b.
+Eligible Non-Stormwater Discharges Except as identified in Part II.C.3.e below, the following new and existing non-stormwater discharges from small MS4s owned or operated by Tier B Municipalities are eligible for authorization under this permit: - i.
+Potable water line flushing and discharges from potable water sources, excluding filter backwash and the discharge of first flush water from potable well development/redevelopment activities utilizing chemicals in accordance with N.J.A.C.
 7:9D.
 The volume of first flush water, which is a minimum of three times the volume of the well water column, shall be handled and disposed of properly; - ii.
 Uncontaminated ground water (e.g. infiltration, crawl space or basement sump pumps, foundation or footing drains, rising ground waters); - iii.
 Air conditioning condensate (excluding contact and non-contact cooling water; and industrial refrigerant condensate); - iv.
-Irrigation water (including landscape and lawn watering runoff); - v.
-Flows from springs, riparian habitats, wetlands, water reservoir discharges and diverted stream flows: - vi.
+Irrigation water (including landscape and lawn watering runoff);

+- v.
+Flows from springs, riparian habitats, wetlands, water reservoir discharges and diverted stream flows; - vi.
 Residential car washing water; and dechlorinated swimming pool discharges from single family residential homes; - vii.
 Sidewalk, driveway and street wash water; - viii.
 Flows from firefighting activities including the washing of fire fighting vehicles; - ix.
 Flows from clean water rinsing of beach maintenance equipment immediately following use and only if the equipment is used for its intended purpose; - x.
 Flows from clean water rinsing of equipment and vehicles used in the application of salt and de-icing materials.
 Prior to rinsing, all equipment shall be cleaned using dry methods such as shoveling and sweeping.
 Recovered materials are to be returned to storage or properly discarded; and - xi.
 Rinsing of equipment in Part II.C.2.b.ix and x, above is limited to exterior, undercarriage, and exposed parts and does not apply to engines or other enclosed machinery.

-3. Discharges Not Authorized Under the Tier A MS4 NJPDES Permit
+3. Discharges Not Authorized Under the Tier B MS4 NJPDES Permit